 What is Co-Design?

 At the core of Huddle's approach is a process called co-design.
-In this overview we delve into its history, methods, and principles, and offer some practical tips on which projects are best suited to co-design.
+In this overview we delve into its history, methods, and principles.

-When engaging in a social innovation project, and particularly when addressing issues of equity or access, co-design can be a useful approach.
+When engaging in policy, program, or service development or innovation, and particularly when addressing issues of equity or access, co-design can be a useful approach.
 In general, co-design works best when:

 • Your solution or approach isn’t working and you don’t know why

 • Many stakeholders or teams are involved

 • Different groups have different ideas about the best way forward